TOMLEUNGKS/TOMLEUNGKS/README.md

 # Hi there!
 I'm Tom 👋

 I am currently working as a full-stack software developer.

 I am driven to apply technology to solve real-world problems and better humanity.

-While I spend time keeping up with the latest technologies, I am also keen on contributing to open-source projects.
+While I spend time keeping up with the latest technologies, I am also keen on contributing to open-source projects!

 <!--
 **TOMLEUNGKS/TOMLEUNGKS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.